 So you think you’ve got the courage to come a walk by yourself with me?
 Indeed!
 Well, I shall come for you on April 31st at 13 o’ clock, and first I will take you to the Oxford Zoological Gardens, and put you into a cage of LIONS, and when they’ve had a good feed, I’ll bring you to my rooms, and give a regular beating, with a thick stick, to my new little friend.
 Then I’ll put you into the coal-hole, and feed you for a week on nothing but bread and water.
 Then I’ll send you home in a milk-cart, in one of the empty milk-cans.
 And after that, if ever I come for you again, you’ll scream louder than a COCKATOO!

 Further, on 16 April 1891 Carroll wrote to Mrs. Stevens in what appears to be a state of mild alarm.
-Apparently Winnie, Enid's sister, had seen some photographs of nude children taken by Carroll while Carroll and Winnie were visiting a friend.
-Anticipating the mother's reaction, he carefully attempted to explain the photographs to Mrs. Stevens and assured her that any photographs he might take of her daughter Enid would be in full dress.
+Apparently Winnie, Enid’s sister, had seen some photographs of nude children taken by Carroll while Carroll and Winnie were visiting a friend.
+Anticipating the mother’s reaction, he carefully attempted to explain the photographs to Mrs. Stevens and assured her that any photographs he might take of her daughter Enid would be in full dress.
 Subsequently, Enid was permitted to accompany Carroll to tea for a few hours.
-In her study titled Swift and Carroll: A Psychoanalytic Study of Two Lives (1955), Phyllis Greenacre asserts that Carroll's desire to photograph little girls in the nude beyond infancy was out of the ordinary during the Victorian period, and suggests that his abrupt abandoning of photography in 1880 may have been related to speculations regarding his hobby.
+In the mid-twentieth-century, such behavior was read through a psychoanalytic lens.
+In her study Swift and Carroll: A Psychoanalytic Study of Two Lives (1955), Phyllis Greenacre asserted that Carroll’s desire to photograph little girls in the nude beyond infancy was out of the ordinary during the Victorian period, and suggested that his abrupt abandoning of photography in 1880 may have been related to speculations regarding his hobby.

-There is no doubt that Carroll felt more at home with little girls than with little boys or with adults: in his letter dated 31 March 1890 to Edith Blakemore, he confesses that with little boys, "I'm out of my element altogether."
+Though Greenacre’s study is dated, scholars continue to speculate about the true nature of Carroll’s relationships with children.
+But there seems no doubt that he felt more at home with little girls than with little boys or with adults: in his letter dated 31 March 1890 to Edith Blakemore, he confesses that with little boys, “I’m out of my element altogether.”
 In the same correspondence he refers to having at least one hundred child friends.
 He always maintained that his friendships, while their intensity was unusual, were to take place with the strictest propriety, although his letters to children occasionally adopted an uncomfortable familiarity.

-Thus, despite any reservations the elder Liddells may have had about Carroll's attraction to their daughters, he was allowed to take them on outings that they, apparently, enjoyed.
-The sunny, placid afternoon of 4 July 1862 is firmly fixed as a literary event in the minds of all those interested in Carrolleana, as the date when Carroll, at that point an ordained deacon, told the story that became Alice's Adventures in Wonderland to Alice Liddell during a boat ride.
+Carroll’s friendship with the Liddell daughters seems to have been mutual, and Carroll took the girls on many outings that they apparently enjoyed.
+The sunny, placid afternoon of 4 July 1862 is firmly fixed as a literary event in the minds of all those interested in Carrolleana, as the date when Carroll, at that point an ordained deacon, told the story that became Alice’s Adventures in Wonderland to Alice Liddell during a boat ride.
 Carroll apparently began writing the text almost immediately.
 Canon Duckworth, a close friend of the author, present in the boat as oarsman on that eventful day (and who later appeared as the duck in the story), wrote that Carroll reported to him that the written text was actually begun on the night following the boat ride.
 Duckworth reports that the manuscript was seen by Henry Kingsley, brother of Charles Kingsley, who was visiting Dean Liddell.
 Kingsley was so impressed with the manuscript that he urged Mrs. Liddell to inform Carroll that he should have it published.

-Alice's Adventures in Wonderland was an audacious and thoroughly imaginative fairy tale without fairies.
-It makes bold references to the practices and politics of the day, and mentions specific friends and acquaintances of the author--not always in a complimentary fashion.
-Roger Lancelyn Green in "The Making of Alice: 1860-3" discusses some of the individuals and incidents responsible for the eventual shaping of the story.
-Lorina and Edith, sisters of Alice Liddell, serve as inspirations for the Lory and the Eagle respectively, while their two younger sisters, Rhoda and Violet, appear as the Rose and the Violet.
-Theophilus Carter, who had been affiliated with Christ Church but who ran a furniture shop in Oxford at the time the story was written, appears as the Mad Hatter.
-Carroll apparently had had a falling out with him, and used his literary talents to gain revenge.
+Alice’s Adventures in Wonderland was an audacious and thoroughly imaginative fairy tale without fairies.
+It makes bold references to the practices and politics of the day, and mentions specific friends and acquaintances of the author—not always in a complimentary fashion.
+Roger Lancelyn Green in “The Making of Alice: 1860-3” posited some of the individuals and incidents that may have been responsible for the eventual shaping of the story.
+Lorina and Edith, sisters of Alice Liddell, Green argued, serve as inspirations for the Lory and the Eagle respectively, while their two younger sisters, Rhoda and Violet, appear as the Rose and the Violet.
+Theophilus Carter, who had been affiliated with Christ Church but who ran a furniture shop in Oxford at the time the story was written, likely appears as the Mad Hatter.

 Alice’s Adventures in Wonderland was a story told to, and later written down for, privileged little girls at a time when only the middle and upper classes had primary access to leisurely pursuits and to the powerful medium of the book.
 While his strong Christian ethic informed an overall democratic approach, Carroll was generally uninformed about the less advantaged child, an attitude that occasionally manifests itself in a lack of sensitivity, though the author probably would have been appalled to have been considered insensitive.